pabloibiza/AEGIS/README.md

 - 🔑 **Unique Keys Per File**: Each file gets its own unique encryption keys
 - 📁 **Unlimited File Size**: Efficient chunk-based processing handles files of any size
 - 🚀 **High Performance**: Hardware-accelerated AES encryption (AES-NI support)
+- 🖥️ **Dual Interface**: Use CLI for automation or GUI for ease of use

 ---